Domino’s Pizza (NYSE:DPZ) Price Target Cut to $480.00

-Domino’s Pizza (NYSE:DPZ – Get Rating) had its price objective reduced by Robert W. Baird from $520.00 to $480.00 in a research note published on Wednesday morning, The Fly reports.
+Domino’s Pizza (NYSE:DPZ – Get Rating) had its price target cut by stock analysts at Citigroup from $540.00 to $480.00 in a note issued to investors on Thursday, Analyst Price Targets reports.
+The firm presently has a “neutral” rating on the restaurant operator’s stock.
+Citigroup’s price objective would suggest a potential upside of 16.02% from the company’s previous close.

-Other equities research analysts have also recently issued reports about the stock.
-Stifel Nicolaus reduced their price target on shares of Domino’s Pizza from $485.00 to $425.00 in a research report on Tuesday.
-Morgan Stanley cut shares of Domino’s Pizza from an overweight rating to an equal weight rating and reduced their price target for the company from $541.00 to $535.00 in a research report on Friday, January 14th.
-JPMorgan Chase & Co. reduced their price target on shares of Domino’s Pizza from $475.00 to $470.00 in a research report on Friday, January 14th.
-Argus boosted their price target on shares of Domino’s Pizza from $520.00 to $640.00 and gave the company a buy rating in a research report on Friday, December 31st.
-Finally, Benchmark assumed coverage on shares of Domino’s Pizza in a research report on Friday, November 12th.
-They issued a hold rating for the company.
-One analyst has rated the stock with a sell rating, eighteen have assigned a hold rating and nine have given a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $488.88.
+Several other analysts have also recently issued reports on DPZ.
+Deutsche Bank Aktiengesellschaft cut their target price on Domino’s Pizza from $468.00 to $440.00 and set a “hold” rating on the stock in a research note on Wednesday.
+Argus raised their target price on Domino’s Pizza from $520.00 to $640.00 and gave the stock a “buy” rating in a research note on Friday, December 31st.
+JPMorgan Chase & Co. cut their target price on Domino’s Pizza from $475.00 to $470.00 in a research note on Friday, January 14th.
+Royal Bank of Canada cut their target price on Domino’s Pizza from $550.00 to $525.00 and set an “outperform” rating on the stock in a research note on Wednesday.
+Finally, Robert W. Baird cut their target price on Domino’s Pizza from $520.00 to $480.00 in a research note on Wednesday.
+One research analyst has rated the stock with a sell rating, eighteen have assigned a hold rating and nine have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of “Hold” and a consensus price target of $488.88.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 30th.
-Investors of record on Tuesday, March 15th will be issued a dividend of $1.10 per share.
-The ex-dividend date of this dividend is Monday, March 14th.
-This represents a $4.40 dividend on an annualized basis and a yield of 1.06%.
-This is an increase from Domino’s Pizza’s previous quarterly dividend of $0.94.
-Domino’s Pizza’s payout ratio is currently 28.59%.

-In related news, EVP Cynthia A. Headen sold 149 shares of the business’s stock in a transaction dated Wednesday, February 23rd.
+In other news, EVP Cynthia A. Headen sold 149 shares of the business’s stock in a transaction on Wednesday, February 23rd.
 The shares were sold at an average price of $423.89, for a total transaction of $63,159.61.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-1.32% of the stock is currently owned by insiders.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Insiders own 1.32% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in DPZ.
-Melvin Capital Management LP purchased a new stake in shares of Domino’s Pizza in the second quarter valued at about $244,907,000.
-Invesco Ltd. lifted its holdings in shares of Domino’s Pizza by 65.4% in the second quarter.
-Invesco Ltd. now owns 608,001 shares of the restaurant operator’s stock valued at $283,627,000 after purchasing an additional 240,447 shares in the last quarter.
-Allspring Global Investments Holdings LLC purchased a new stake in shares of Domino’s Pizza in the fourth quarter valued at about $128,043,000.
-BlackRock Inc. lifted its holdings in shares of Domino’s Pizza by 6.5% in the fourth quarter.
-BlackRock Inc. now owns 3,539,785 shares of the restaurant operator’s stock valued at $1,997,609,000 after purchasing an additional 215,128 shares in the last quarter.
-Finally, Lord Abbett & CO.
-LLC purchased a new stake in shares of Domino’s Pizza in the third quarter valued at about $65,268,000.
-90.98% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently made changes to their positions in DPZ.
+Whittier Trust Co. of Nevada Inc. raised its position in shares of Domino’s Pizza by 4.5% during the 3rd quarter.
+Whittier Trust Co. of Nevada Inc. now owns 8,525 shares of the restaurant operator’s stock valued at $4,066,000 after buying an additional 365 shares in the last quarter.
+Budros Ruhlin & Roe Inc. raised its position in shares of Domino’s Pizza by 1.5% during the 3rd quarter.
+Budros Ruhlin & Roe Inc. now owns 1,843 shares of the restaurant operator’s stock valued at $879,000 after buying an additional 28 shares in the last quarter.
+Mn Services Vermogensbeheer B.V. raised its position in shares of Domino’s Pizza by 1.1% during the 3rd quarter.
+Mn Services Vermogensbeheer B.V. now owns 28,800 shares of the restaurant operator’s stock valued at $13,736,000 after buying an additional 300 shares in the last quarter.
+Fisher Asset Management LLC raised its position in shares of Domino’s Pizza by 0.9% during the 3rd quarter.
+Fisher Asset Management LLC now owns 373,226 shares of the restaurant operator’s stock valued at $178,014,000 after buying an additional 3,255 shares in the last quarter.
+Finally, AlphaCrest Capital Management LLC raised its position in shares of Domino’s Pizza by 38.2% during the 3rd quarter.
+AlphaCrest Capital Management LLC now owns 9,833 shares of the restaurant operator’s stock valued at $4,690,000 after buying an additional 2,716 shares in the last quarter.
+Institutional investors and hedge funds own 90.98% of the company’s stock.

 Domino’s Pizza, Inc engages in the management of a network of company-owned and franchise-owned pizza stores.
 It operates through the following segments: U.S. Stores, International Franchise, and Supply Chain.
 The U.S. Stores segment consists primarily of franchise operations.
 The International Franchise segment comprises a network of franchised stores.